DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/5-discussion/mod.typ

-// - Domain extension: speculative applicability to warehouse robots, autonomous racing, general AV systems, and deep-sea automation. #checked
+// - Domain extension: speculative applicability to warehouse robots, autonomous racing, general AV systems, and deep-sea automation.
-// - Seasonal robustness: markings may disappear in snow; suggest periodic retraining or season-specific model variants. #checked
+// - Seasonal robustness: markings may disappear in snow; suggest periodic retraining or season-specific model variants.
 // - #RQ(2): Touches on the structural priors of models, which relate to how well loss functions can exploit or align with model inductive biases.
 //   - Structural priors in transformers: investigate how ViT and Swin handle (or fail to handle) spatial and structural assumptions.
 (As noted, they struggle with topology losses as they dilute spatial relationships.)
-// - #RQ(3): Includes thoughts on domain generalization, speculative applications, and the challenges of applying a model trained on limited data to broader settings—all of which hinge on the flexibility of the dataset. #checked
+// - #RQ(3): Includes thoughts on domain generalization, speculative applications, and the challenges of applying a model trained on limited data to broader settings—all of which hinge on the flexibility of the dataset.

-== Societal and Ethical Considerations #checked <c6:societal>
+== Societal and Ethical Considerations   <c6:societal>

 Finally, if the proposed system is to be deployed in real-world scenarios, it is important to consider the societal and ethical implications of such a system.
 In general, it is believed that the system can have an overall positive impact on many aspects of society, both for pedestrians, drivers, and manufacturers.
 For manufacturers, the system can help improve the performance of their vehicles, as the system can help them navigate intersections more efficiently.
 This will allow them to keep pushing for higher levels of autonomy, as they can use the system to keep improving their vehicles' capabilities.